General Questions

 • Qualified patients under the age of 18 years of age will not be allowed to possess or purchase medical cannabis and may only use medical cannabis with the assistance of a caregiver who is the patient's parent(s) or legal guardian(s).

-• Medical cannabis use in Kentucky is permitted on or after Jan.
-1, 2025, and it's important to be aware of the following key restrictions.
-Medical card holders may not:
+• Medical cannabis use in Kentucky is permitted as of January 1, 2025, and it's important to be aware of the following key restrictions.
+Medical cannabis cardholders may not:

 • Grow their own medical cannabis without a cannabis business license.